eth-educators/eth-docker-docs/website/docs/Usage/ReverseProxy.md

 - Set `CF_DNS_API_TOKEN` to the API token with `Edit` rights you just created
 - Optionally set `CF_ZONE_API_TOKEN` to the API token with `Read` rights, only if you created split permissions.
 - Optionally set `CF_ZONE_ID` to the Zone ID of the domain, only if you created split permissions.
-- Set `DDNS_SUBDOMAIN` if you want the Dynamic DNS IP address update to act on a specific subdomain name, rather than the main domain
+- Set `DDNS_SUBDOMAIN` to the specific A/AAAA record you want to see created.
+This cannot be empty, updating the domain itself no longer works.
-- Set `DDNS_PROXY` to `false` if you do not want CloudFlare to proxy traffic to the domain / subdomain
+- Set `DDNS_PROXY` to `false` if you do not want CloudFlare to proxy traffic to the subdomain
 - Read further down about common settings for Traefik

 ### CNAMEs and proxy settings

 You need CNAMEs or A records for the services you make available.
-Assuming you have set the main domain with the IP address of your host, and keeping the default names in `.env`, set the CNAMEs for only the services you use:
+Assuming you have set the subdomain `grafana` with the IP address of your host, and keeping the default names in `.env`, set the CNAMEs for only the services you use:

-- `grafana` CNAME to `@`, proxied, for the Grafana dashboard
+- `grafana` is automatically created, proxied, for the Grafana dashboard
-- `prysm` CNAME to `@`, proxied, for the Prysm Web UI
+- `prysm` CNAME to `grafana.example.com`, proxied, for the Prysm Web UI
-- `el` CNAME to `@`, DNS only, for the execution client RPC https:// port
+- `el` CNAME to `grafana.example.com`, DNS only, for the execution client RPC https:// port
-- `elws` CNAME to `@`, DNS only, for the execution client WS wss:// port
+- `elws` CNAME to `grafana.example.com`, DNS only, for the execution client WS wss:// port

 If you are using CloudFlare to proxy Grafana / Prysm web, you'll also want to set these: